bitwes/Gut/README.md

 # What is this repository for?
-GUT (Godot Unit Test) is a utility for writing unit tests for your Godot Engine game using the built in scripting language gdscript.
+GUT (Godot Unit Test) is a utility for writing tests for your Godot Engine game.
+It allows you to write tests for your gdscript in gdscript.

 # Install
 For the purposes of this documentation it is assumed all the Gut pieces will go in `res://test/gut` and that all unit tests will be in `res://test/unit`.
 This keeps the test code all in one place and avoids any name clashes.
-Who knows, someone probably has a game that has a gut character that runs around digesting things.
-With this structure this gut.gd and their gut.gd won't clash.
+Who knows, someone probably has a game that has a character that is actually a gut.
+It runs around digesting things and...well, that's probably it.
+With this structure the testing script gut.gd and their character class gut.gd won't clash.

+This also makes it easy to exclude all the test related code from a release if you so choose.

+0. Create your `res://test`, `res://test/gut`, and `res://test/unit` directories.
+0. Copy the following into your `res://test/gut` directory
+  * `gut.gd`
+  * `gut_cmdln.gd`
+  * `gut_main.gd` *skip on upgrade*
+  * `gut_main.scn` *skip on upgrade*
+0. Copy `test_.gd` from the templates directory into `res://test/unit`.
+0. Open the `gut_main.scn` scene in Godot and run it!
+Would you look at that, you have one pending test.
+Well done good sir and/or madam.

+When you are done with the install it should look like this:
 ```
 ├───scenes
 ├───scripts